 - A good baby carrier.
 Make sure you take the time to try them out!
 We chose the Tula carrier and the Baby Beluga (a wonderful company from Canada, it's a soft bamboo baby carrier use for the first months)

-- Reusable diapers (thank you to Fabienne from Looma for the helpful tips! *We will talk more on this later ;) (Everything can be found second-hand, just make sure they are still in good shape) Watch our video.
+- Reusable diapers (Everything can be found second-hand, just make sure they are still in good shape) Watch our video.
 A carry wet bag for soiled diapers.

 - A few disposable diapers and wipes for the first few weeks.
 We opted for the brand Parasol, whom have no harmful ingredients in them.

 - A «Petit Coulou» car seat cover if you have a winter baby (easy to find second-hand)

 - Stroller (this is a bit more touchy, we definitely need to be advised more on this depending on everybody’s needs, but again they can be found second-hand)

 - Breast pump (ask around your friends and family, buy second-hand or rent them at the pharmacy)

 - Milk savers (Apparently, these are very useful…!!)